-Private mobile clouds are full environments used by only by you, encased in a data center with a physical lock.
+Private mobile clouds are full environments used by you, encased in a data center with a physical lock.
 Companies that want a private cloud will get their own servers (or at least their own Virtual Machines), their own databases, and their own personal bank of real mobile devices.
 There is no time-sharing involved.
 Once a company has a private cloud, whether it is local or a service, it is all theirs all of the time.

 Of course, building your own personal version of Amazon Web Services takes time, money, and expertise.

 Instead of logging on to a pre-made service, the environments have to be created.
 Fragments of a development team -- ops, developers, IT -- will have to work in tandem to create the platform, set up and manage all of the test devices, and orchestrate software versioning on all of them.
 Companies can save time by using a public mobile cloud, a platform available to anyone that has paid for the service and wants to log into a mobile device.
-Yes, technologies like OpenStack do make it easier, but time and people to involved in created a private cloud will still be large.
+Yes, technologies like OpenStack do make it easier, but the time and people involved in creating a private cloud will still be large.

 If an out of the box solution that anyone can log into at any time is Okay, then public clouds will do the trick.
 Private clouds are better for people that want to configure and customize their mobile device bank at any time.

 Companies involved in healthcare, or finance, or any sort of sales transactions have to answer to a higher power, the auditor.
 Sarbanes Oxley (SOX), Payment Card Industry Data Security Standard (PCI), and Health Insurance Portability and Accountability Act (HIPAA) all regulate who has access to data and how.
 Each of these regulatory standards use auditing processes to assess whether or not companies are operating with their customer's privacy in mind.